Will Jack & Jill Come Tumbling Down? The dangers of fully AI'ing recruitment

 Jack and Jill went up the hill to fetch the future of recruitment.

-Dex came tumbling after.
+They came tumbling after.

 They fell because they forgot the most important thing: recruitment isn't about finding candidates faster.
+It's about finding the right candidates and making sure they succeed.

 Efficiency without relationships is just scalable mediocrity.